Where in the World are you?

 Jocelyn West links:

-In 2008 Jocelyn started recording her first solo album Salt Bird, which is due to be released in March 2009.
+In 2008 Jocelyn started recording her first solo album Salt Bird, which was released in March 2009 and it is still available through GoMojo.

 Information and video clips about Lux Vivens from lynchnet.com